mikelma/craftium/craftium-readme.md

 Craftium is a fully open-source research platform for Reinforcement Learning (RL) research that provides a [Gymnasium](https://gymnasium.farama.org/index.html) wrapper for the [Minetest](https://www.minetest.net/) voxel game engine.

+📑 If you use craftium in your projects or research please consider [citing](#citing-craftium) the project, and don't hesitate to let us know what have you created using the library! 🤗

+**TODO:** Link to the documentation page.

 ## Features ✨

 - **Super extensible 🧩:** Minetest is built with modding in mind!
 The game engine is completely extensible using the [Lua](https://www.lua.org) programming language.
 Easily create mods to implement the environment that suits the needs of your research!